 - L-Phenylalanine (200mg)

 Phenylalanine is an essential amino acid vital to optimal Central Nervous System functioning.
-It easily crosses the blood-brain barrier where it’s used to create dopamine, epinephrine (adrenaline), and norepinephrine (noradrenaline), three highly important neurotransmitters that essentially govern the way you interact and view your surroundings.control the way you perceive and interact with your environment.
+It easily crosses the blood-brain barrier where it’s converted into tyrosine and used for the production of dopamine, along with two other important neurotransmitters in adrenaline and noradrenaline.
+This makes phenylalaine essential to the normal functioning of the central nervous system, as these three highly important neurotransmitters basically dictate the way you interact and view your surroundings.control the way you perceive and interact with your environment.

 Furthermore, increased levels of these three neurotransmitters translate to increased energy, mood, and focus -- all critical attributes to maintaining performance when training.